Environmental issues in the United States: Population

 The total U.S. population crossed the 100 million mark around 1915, the 200 million mark in 1967, and the 300 million mark in 2006 (estimated on Tuesday, October 17).
-The U.S. population more than tripled during the 20th century — a growth rate of about 1.3 percent a year — from about 76 million in 1900 to 281 million in 2000.
-This is unlike most European countries, especially Germany, Russia, Italy and Greece, whose populations are slowly declining, and whose fertility rates are below replacement.
+The U.S. population more than tripled during the 20th century – a growth rate of about 1.3 percent a year – from about 76 million in 1900 to 281 million in 2000.

 Population growth is fastest among minorities, and according to the United States Census Bureau's estimation for 2005, 45% of American children under the age of 5 are minorities.
 In 2007, the nation's minority population reached 102.5 million.
 A year before, the minority population totaled 100.7 million.
 Hispanic and Latino Americans accounted for almost half (1.4 million) of the national population growth of 2.9 million between July 1, 2005, and July 1, 2006.

-Based on a population clock maintained by the U.S. Census Bureau, the current U.S. population, as of July 2021 is about 332 million.
+Based on a Population Clock maintained by the U.S. Census Bureau, the current U.S. population, as of July 2021 is about 332 million.
 A 2004 U.S. Census Bureau report predicted an increase of one third by the year 2050.
 A subsequent 2008 report projects a population of 439 million, which is a 44% increase from 2008.

 Conservation and environmental movement

 Today, the organized environmental movement is represented by a wide range of organizations sometimes called non-governmental organizations or NGOs.
 These organizations exist on local national and international scales.
 Environmental NGOs vary widely in political views and in the amount they seek to influence the government.
 The environmental movement today consists of both large national groups and also many smaller local groups with local concerns.
-Some resemble the old U.S. conservation movement - whose modern expression is the Nature Conservancy, Audubon Society and National Geographic Society - American organizations with a worldwide influence.
+Some resemble the old U.S. conservation movement – whose modern expression is the Nature Conservancy, Audubon Society and National Geographic Society – American organizations with a worldwide influence.